simplex-chat/simplex-chat/README.md

 You need to share a link or scan a QR code (in person or during a video call) to make a connection and start messaging.

-The channel through which you share the link does not have to be secure - it is enough that you can confirm who sent you the message and that your connection is established.
+The channel through which you share the link does not have to be secure - it is enough that you can confirm who sent you the message and that your SimpleX connection is established.

 <img src="https://github.com/simplex-chat/.github/blob/master/profile/images/conversation.png" alt="Make a private connection" width="594" height="360">